clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 The telemetry client provides the front end of the telemetrics solution and includes the following components:

-* telemprobd, a daemon that prepares the telemetry records and spools them on disk prior to delivery
+* telemprobd, a daemon that receives and prepares telemetry records from probes and spools them to disk.
-* telempostd, a daemon that manages record delivery according to configurable settings.
+* telempostd, a daemon that manages spooled telemetry records and delivers these records according to configurable settings.
 * probes, that collect specific types of data from the operating system.
 * libtelemetry, the API that telemetrics probes use to create records.

 The telemetry backend provides the server-side component of the telemetrics solution and consists of: